rixx/knowledge-bin/content/papers.md

 * Deductions: Do it.
 Use 'I' as marker.
 You can come to negative conclusions, that is fine, too.
 * Arguments: make it easy to follow.
 If need be, repeat yourself.

+### Language

+Wolf Schneider.
+Tucholsky.
+That stuff.

+No using of stupid words.
+Be precise.
+Be concise.
+Good metaphors are ok.
+Do not use too many.
+One metaphor should be enough for everyone.

+Substantivstil is for kleinkarierte paper pushers.
+Use verbs, they are alive.

+Short sentences.
+Substantive clauses.
+Subordinate clauses for subordinate content.
+Repeating words yields clarity, do not avoid.
+Keep temporal structure (first … then … finally …).

+Filler words are bad.
+Bad.
+Bad.
+Not mostly bad.
+Not slightly bad.
+Not seen as bad.
+Bad.

+Buzzwords.
+Oh, dear Dijkstra, don't get me started.
+Seriously, don't.

+And, yeah, everything.
+No need to write it down, hopefully: Just what Wolf Schneider says.
+And the usenet.
+Then you cannot go wrong.